Cereba - AI Powered Onboarding Setup

 Other Key Focuses

-These were tested using low-fidelity flows and live prototypes with engaged customers.
-Feedback shaped our direction quickly — helping us align the experience with different user types and expectations.
+These concepts were tested using low-fidelity flows with current customers.
+Feedback quickly shaped the direction, aligning the experience with diverse user types and expectations.

 Examples of the different design concepts